genicam/harvesters/README.rst

     [Y11, U11, Y12, V11, Y13, U13, Y14, V13, ...]
     [Y21, U21, Y22, V21, Y23, U23, Y24, V23, ...]

-Having that pixel location, you should be able to convert the color space from YUV to RGB.
+Having that pixel location, you should be able to convert the color space of each row from YUV to RGB.

 You can download the standard document of PFNC at the `EMVA website <https://www.emva.org/standards-technology/genicam/genicam-downloads/>`_.